 The American Law Institute's position on the marital rape exception has varied during the course of the revision process.
 Although an earlier draft of the revisions would have eliminated any form of marital exception, see Model Penal Code: Sexual Assault and Related Offenses (Tentative Draft No. 1, 2014), later drafts exempted spouses and intimate partners if the exception was "specifically provided" and the offense did not involve "the use or threat of physical force, physical restraint, bodily injury, or any other crime of violence ... or coercion."
 Model Penal Code: Sexual Assault and Related Offenses § 213.9(2)(a) (Tentative Draft No. 2, 2016).
-The approved revisions now create an affirmative defense for spouses only if they are charged with the sex offenses involving minors, other than incestuous sexual assault and aggravated offensive sexual contact (defined above in the material supplementing Page 446).
+The approved revisions now create an affirmative defense for "legal spouse[s]" only if they are charged with certain of the sex offenses involving minors.
 See Model Penal Code: Sexual Assault and Related Offenses § 213.8(9) (Tentative Draft No. 6, 2022).